robinboncoeur/Art/docs/writing/2DE-1stEd.md

 With a flourish, she threw a large yellow folder onto the tearoom table.
 Her eyes shone.

-"Brittany and I finally came up with a design for a new caracao jacket."
+"Brittany and I finally came up with a design for a new caraco jacket."
 Her voice was breathless.
 "Would you like to have a look?"

 The design was close to what we had done for the Faire back in Torquay, with some significant changes.